International Baccalaureate (IB) Credit

 The International Baccalaureate (IB) organization provides an official transcript of the student’s results for the IB Diploma Program.
 Transcripts are sent directly to colleges and universities.
 Official scores are not released to students directly.
 The IB organization releases exam results twice a year on the following dates:

-• July 5th for students who complete the IB exam in May
+July 5th for students who complete the IB exam in May

-• January 2nd for students who complete the IB exam in November
+January 2nd for students who complete the IB exam in November

 Students who are interested in sending their official IB results to City Colleges of Chicago (CCC), for an evaluation of credit, must have the IB scores sent to the CCC campus they plan to enroll at.
 Official IB scores may be delivered to CCC through option 1 or 2 below:

 1. Both the student and IB coordinator, at the student’s high school, arrange to have the IB scores delivered to one of the City Colleges of Chicago.
 All requests must be submitted by the coordinator at the high school where the student is taking IB coursework.
-These requests are sent to the IB organization and the scores are later released by the IB organization to CCC electronically with no cost to the student.
+These requests are sent to the IB organization and the scores are later released by the IB organization to CCC electronically at no cost to the student.
 Free scores may be requested only one time while the student is enrolled in high school.

 2. Additional IB results may be requested by the student at www.ibo.org at a cost of $17.00 per transcript.
+Students may submit an online request for an IB replacement score here: https://rrs.ibo.org/replacement_orders/index.cfm

 Recognition of IB for college credit at City Colleges of Chicago